Daybook Customer Privacy Policy

 2.4.
 Information from third parties:

 2.5.
-Special personal information.
-Daybook does not seek and does not need special personal information (as defined in POPIA section 26 — race, health, religion, political views, biometric data, criminal behaviour, etc.) from you.
+Special category / special personal information.
+Daybook does not seek and does not need special category data (UK GDPR Article 9 - racial or ethnic origin, health, religious or philosophical beliefs, political opinions, biometric or genetic data, sex life or sexual orientation, trade-union membership) or data about criminal convictions and offences (UK GDPR Article 10), which correspond to “special personal information” under POPIA section 26.
 Do not include such information in messages to Daybook.
 Where you inadvertently provide it, Daybook will treat it with appropriate care and minimise its retention.

 2.6.
 Children.
-The Daybook service is not directed at and is not intended for use by children (persons under 18).
+The Daybook service is a business tool that is not directed at and is not intended for use by children.
 Daybook does not knowingly process personal information of children.
 If you become aware that personal information of a child has been provided to Daybook, please contact intake@daybookcoza.com and we will delete it.

 3. Why we process this information and our lawful basis

 3.1.
-If we ever wish to process your personal information for a purpose not covered above and not compatible with the original purpose, we will seek your consent first.
+If we ever wish to process your personal information for a purpose not covered above and not compatible with the original purpose, we will identify a lawful basis for it and, where the law requires, seek your consent first.

 3.2.
 No automated decisions with legal effect.
-Daybook does not use automated decision-making that produces legal consequences for you within the meaning of POPIA section 71.
-AI extraction is presented for human approval — you remain in control of every invoice and reminder sent.
+Daybook does not use solely automated decision-making that produces legal effects concerning you or similarly significantly affects you, within the meaning of UK GDPR Article 22 or POPIA section 71.
+AI extraction is always subject to a human-in-the-loop control.
+Daybook supports two operating modes, set per Customer:

 4. Who we share information with - sub-processors and others